shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 <cite>– Measuring neighbourhood walkability in NZ cities</cite>

 The above quote from a [research paper published by Knowledge Auckland](http://knowledgeauckland.org.nz/assets/publications/Measuring_Neighbourhood_Walkability_in_New_Zealand_Cities.pdf) succinctly summarises the connection between transport, physical activity and the built urban environment.
-In this series, the analyses will be constrained to walking - rather than a comprehensive view of active transport.

 Urban attributes are critical for understanding if people will substitute automobile transport (particularly the car) for any choice of active transport.

 > Valid and reliable measures of these urban attributes are critical to improving our understanding of the relationship between the built environment and transport mode use.